Dune 2000: Synopsis

 The Ordos originate from a frigid, ice-covered planet unnamed in Dune 2000 but later called Sigma Draconis IV in Emperor: Battle for Dune.
 As they import their goods from nearby star systems, House Ordos relies on their skills as merchants to survive; however, their wealth has made them increasingly paranoid.
 According to the manual, House Ordos buys all of its units instead of constructing them themselves, including Saboteurs to demolish buildings and Deviator Tanks to temporarily turn enemy vehicles against each other.
-Unlike the other two houses, House Ordos is not mentioned in any of Frank Herbert's Dune novels, but it is mentioned in the non-canon The Dune Encyclopedia.
+Unlike the other two houses, House Ordos is not mentioned in any of Frank Herbert's Dune novels, but it is mentioned in The Dune Encyclopedia.

 Development

 The game's development team consisted of over 25 people.

 Reception

 The game received mixed reviews on both platforms according to the review aggregation website GameRankings.
 GameSpot criticized the PC version's production values for being drab by 1998 standards, and cited balance problems despite the remake's attempt to introduce unit balance where the original game had none.
 Next Generation said of the same PC version: "We applaud the fact that Westwood did exactly what it said it would do with this game, but we have to question the person who approved the idea in the first place.
 Oh, well – maybe the company will do a true sequel next time instead of yet another tired realtime rehash."

 Peter Suciu of AllGame gave the PC version four-and-a-half stars out of five, saying that "for fans of the original game, or those who like a real-time challenge, Dune 2000 is an instant classic".
 However, Glenn Wigmore of the same website gave the PlayStation version three-and-a-half stars out of five: "With smooth visuals, superb sound, a plethora of gameplay modes, strategy and replay value, Dune 2000 is a real winner.
 It also makes great use of the various PlayStation peripherals, making for a well rounded experience".